magento/devdocs/guides/v2.2/config-guide/elasticsearch/es-downgrade.md

   - Setup
 ---

-The Magento 2.2.8 update adds support for Elasticsearch (ES) 6.x.
+Magento 2.2.8 adds support for Elasticsearch (ES) 6.x.
-Magento still provides connectivity for ES 2.x and 5.x but this will need to be specifically enabled.
+Magento still provides connectivity for ES 2.x and 5.x, but you must manually enable this support.

 If you need to run Magento 2.2.8 with Elasticsearch 2.x or 5.x, you must change the Elasticsearch [PHP client][] version.